beginning of content

 Milestones for your child include:

-Other possible signs of hearing loss include:
+Other possible signs of hearing loss are when your child:

 If you think your child might be experiencing hearing loss, you should visit your doctor.